dolphin323/ghera_cleaned/Web/WebViewProceed-UnauthorizedAccess-Lean/README.md

 # Description of vulnerability and corresponding exploit
 An Android app can use `HttpAuthHandler#proceed(username, password)` to instruct WebView to perform authentication with the given credentials.
 When authentication is to be performed multiple times, WebView will send credentials saved from previous authentication.
 Therefore, apps relying on `HttpAuthHandler#proceed(username, password)` to oversee every authentication request may accidentally give access to third-parties.

 *Issue:* An application can request to load an html page using *loadUrl()*.
 If the loaded web page requires an *HTTP authentication* to access the web page then the server will send `401 Unauthorized` response.
 An app will then ask user to enter her credentials and an app will send those credentials using `HttpAuthHandler#proceed(username, password)`.
-For subsequent requests, an app sends the credentials saved from previous authentication.
+For subsequent requests, an app sends the credentials/tokens saved from previous authentication.
 Therefore, if an app accepts a *username/password* pair from the third-party and gives them access to the server's resources by relying on `HttpAuthHandler#proceed(username, password)` for authentication, then the third-party may get to proceed through the authentication of the server even with incorrect *username/password* pair.

 *Example:* The vulnerability is demonstrated by *Benign* and *Malicious*.
 The *Benign* app has an exported activity which accepts *username/password* pair and *ssn*. *Benign* connects to a server which asks for authentication to proceed to the *ssn* page. *Benign* has a *WebViewClient* which proceeds using provided *username/password* pair using `HttpAuthHandler#proceed(username, password)`.
 After a valid authentication of one or more *username/password* pair, *Malicious* sends a request to the exported activity of *Benign* with a *username/password* pair and *ssn*.
 Since *Benign* has a valid credentials from previous authentication, *Benign* sends the saved credentials and uploads *Malicious's* *ssn* on the server.